• Skip to primary navigation

 Portland Community College is a two-year institution that has nearly 73,000 full-time students.
 This makes PCC by far the largest post-secondary school in Oregon.

 Students interested in becoming nurses could benefit from PCC’s Associate of Applied Science in Nursing (ASN).
-Students taking the ASN can take a BSN through either OHSU or Linfield College.
-So this can be an inexpensive way to start your journey towards a BSN.
+The ASN students can take a BSN through either OHSU or Linfield College.
+So this can be an inexpensive way to start your journey toward a BSN.

-ASN graduates are well on their way to becoming RNs and could also join an RN-BSN program.
+ASN graduates are well on their way to becoming RNs and could join an RN-BSN program.

 Tuition Fee: $7,920